mbeddr/mps-platform-docs/src/doc/docs/aspects/behavior.md

 ## General

-!!! question "Can you use asynchronous code in behaviour methods such as calls to external tools?"
+!!! question "Can you use asynchronous code in behaviour methods such as calling external tools?"

     Be careful when doing so.
 Make sure to not mix concurrent locking aspects such as write and read actions with behaviour code.
     It should always be assumed that you have the correct lock in this methods.
 Move the code concerning the concurrent access for example into a background task.